 Unlike in most elections, the person who becomes president is not necessarily the candidate who wins the most votes on Election Day.
-Instead, the election of the president of the United States it is a two-step process.
+Instead, the election of the president of the United States is a two-step process.

 First, voters cast ballots on Election Day in each state.
 In nearly every state, the candidate who gets the most votes wins the "electoral votes" for that state, and gets that number of voters (or "electors") in the "Electoral College."